ashish-augustine/react-tree-component/README.md

-# Drag & Droppable Tree Component
+# Drag & Drop Tree Component
 This is a tree component functionality for the drag-and-drop using Arborist Library in React.
 This complex react tree provides advanced drag-and-drop capabilities smoothly, enables toggling of different directories (nodes) & their sub-directories.
 This tree component can easily handle millions of data!